eclipse-vertx/vert.x/js_web_tutorial.md

 ## Step 8.
 Handling Login

-In order to actually send an order, you need to be logged in so we know who has placed the order.
+In order to actually send an order, you need to be logged in.

-The bridge functionality in the `web-server` module automatically handles logins for you.
+To handle login we will start an instance of the out-of-the-box `auth-mgr` component.
+This is a simple busmod which handles simple user/password authentication and authorisation.
+Users credentials are stored in the MongoDB database.
+Fore more sophisticated auth, you can easily write your own auth busmod and the bridge can talk to that instead.

-Basically, you send a login message to the address `vertx.bridge.login` with fields `username` and `password`, and if successful it replies with a message containing a unique session id.
+To login, the client sends a message on the event bus to the address `vertx.basicauthmanager.login` with fields `username` and `credentials`, and if successful it replies with a message containing a unique session id, in the `sessionID` field.

-This session id should then be sent in any message that is sent from the client to the server, that requires authentication (e.g. persisting an order).
+This session id should then be sent in any subsequent message from the client to the server that requires authentication (e.g. persisting an order).

-The bridge delegates the actual login to an instance of the `auth-mgr` component.
-So we'll also need to start an instance of that.
+When the bridge receives a message with a `sessionID` field in it, it will contact the auth manager to see if the session is authorised for that resource.

+Let's add a line to start the `auth-mgr`:

-Edit `App.groovy` and add the following, just after where the Mongo Persistor is deployed.
+Edit `app.js` and add the following, just after where the Mongo Persistor is deployed.

     // Deploy an auth manager to handle the authentication

     vertx.deployVerticle('auth-mgr');

+We'll also need to tell the bridge to let through any login messages:

+    permitted: [
+      // Allow calls to login and authorise
+      {
+        address: 'vertx.basicauthmanager.login'
+      },
+      ...

+Save, and restart the app.

 You can test login by attempting to log-in with username `tim` and password `password`.
 A message should appear on the left telling you you are logged in!.